ortelius/outreach/blogs/what-are-SBOM-used-for.md

 # SBOM and its usage in Software Delivery Life Cycle

-The software supply chain is a model for producing quality product with integrated lifecycle of upstream and downstream dependencies.
+The software supply chain is a model for producing quality products with an integrated lifecycle of upstream and downstream dependencies.
 An SBOM is a key component of the software supply chain and its adoption has increased exponentially considering legal, compliance, and security considerations.
 This article briefly introduces SBOM and describes its usage in Software Delivery Life Cycle.
 ## SBOM Definition
 > A formal record containing the details and supply chain relationships of various components used in building software.
 Software developers and vendors often create products by assembling existing open source and commercial software components.
 The SBOM enumerates these components in a product (as defined by [NIST SP 800-161r1](https://doi.org/10.6028/NIST.SP.800-161r1)).

 ## SBOM Format
-SBOMs can be generated in variety of formats (for both human and machine-readable format).
-The primary supported formats are:
+SBOMs can be generated in a variety of formats (for both human and machine-readable format).
+Primarily supported formats are:
 - [CycloneDX](https://cyclonedx.org/): a full-stack BOM standard by OWASP community covering SBOM, SaaSBOM, HBOM, OBMOM, VDR, and VEX.
 [Click here](https://cyclonedx.org/specification/overview/) to learn more about the CycloneDX specification.
 - [SPDX](https://spdx.dev/): an open standard for SBOM (ISO/IEC 5962:2021) supported by The Linux Foundation.
 - [SWID](https://www.iso.org/standard/65666.html): a standard by the ISO/IEC for tagging software to optimize its identification and management.